mbroadst/rethunk/README.md

 - __Is it stable?__

-  Yes.
-Rethinkdbdash is used by quite many people.
+  Yes. rethunk is used by quite many people.
 The driver is also used by `thinky`, and has been and is still being tested in the wild.